suhitmajumdar/minimelo-app/README.md

 To run Minimelo, you will need an android 5.0+ device.

-However, you can try the app in your browser by running a simple server on the www folder.

 ### Quickstart

 You can install cordova by following instructions [here](https://cordova.apache.org/#getstarted)